kobyost/java/README.md

 # java
 Java project -3d maze game.
 This project was developed Koby Osterman and Raz Romano as part of our Algorithmic Object Oriented Programing Course.
+The game is based on various search algorithms (Astar, BFS).
+Developed as a full desktop application in accordance with the client’s server structure and based on MVC, MVP architecture, while using different design patterns and multithreading programing.

+Instructions:

 Help elmar find bugs bunny in the maze.
 You can go right or left with the arrow keys and up and down with pgup pgdn keys in your keyboard .